semgrep/semgrep-docs/docs/glossary.md

 ### Propagator

-A propagator is a piece of code that alters a piece of data as the data moves across the program.
+A propagator is any code that alters a piece of data as the data moves across the program.
 This includes functions, reassignments, and so on.

 ### Rule (Semgrep rule)